smithfabian/P2-Project/README.md

    ```
    git clone https://github.com/username/P2-Project.git
    ```
-2. Add the `secrets.properties` file to project root folder.
+2. Add the `secrets.properties` and `log4j2.properties` files to project root folder.

-3. Navigate to the project directory and install the required dependencies.
-You can use your preferred dependency management tool, such as Maven or Gradle.
+3. Navigate to the project directory and install the required dependencies using dependency management tool Gradle.

 4. Build the project using your preferred build tool (e.g., Maven or Gradle).